top of page

 About Me

-Dr. Kenneth Bryant Jr. is currently an Associate Professor of Political Science at the University of Texas at Tyler.
-He earned his Ph.D. and M.A. in Political Science from the University of Missouri, Columbia, and his B.A. from Wright State University.
+Dr. Kenneth Bryant Jr. is an Associate Professor of Political Science at the University of Texas at Tyler, where he teaches American politics, political behavior, race and ethnicity, media and politics, and political polarization.
+He earned his Ph.D. and M.A. in Political Science from the University of Missouri and his B.A. from Wright State University.

 Published Work